Brexit in chaos after court rules PM's suspension of parliament was unlawful | Devdiscourse

 "This was an egregious case of a clear failure to comply with generally accepted standards of behavior of public authorities," concluded one judge, Philip Brodie, according to a summary of the court verdict.
 Judge James Drummond Young had determined that "the only inference that could be drawn was that the UK government and the Prime Minister wished to restrict Parliament", it added.

-Last week, the High Court of England and Wales rejected a similar challenge by campaigners, saying it was a political, not a judicial matter.
+Last week, the High Court of England and Wales rejected a similar challenge by campaigners, was a political, not a judicial matter.

 LABOUR SPLITS